 Many of these games involve students having to spell words, identify the right vocabulary and come up with their own sentences for gameplay.

 This means they’ll need to get the gears in their brains spinning and be creative with the English they already know.

 Plus, since games are fun, their brains will decide that making up new English sentences is fun, too!

 How to Avoid ESL Card Game Pitfalls

-There are a few elements of card games that are sometimes challenging in ESL classrooms.
-But no problem in the ESL classroom is without a simple solution!
+A few elements of card games are sometimes challenging in ESL classrooms.

 No one understands the game